Migrating from HCL Notes to Google G Suite/Drive

 Identify the Applications to migrate.

-You probably won't want to migrate everything - unused or old Applications can be left behind or converted to XML, HTML or PDF.
-The Pipeliner has tools to assist with this.
+You probably won't want to migrate everything - unused or old Applications can be left behind or converted to XML, HTML, PDF or PDF/A. The Pipeliner has tools to assist with this.

 Group Applications together.